-Sant Mori Pergola, designed by MESURA Architects, is an ambitious renovation of a traditional house with irregular geometry.
-The house is located in the picturesque rural village of Sant Mori, which offers a characteristic Mediterranean landscape scenery to its inhabitants, bounded by long fields and forests, creating an idyllic setting for this unique structure.
+Sant Mori Pergola, designed by the award-winning MESURA Architects, is an ambitious renovation project of a traditional house with irregular geometry.
+The house is located in the picturesque rural village of Sant Mori, which offers a characteristic Mediterranean landscape scenery to its inhabitants.
+The village is surrounded by long fields and forests, creating an idyllic setting for this unique structure.

 Sant Mori Pergola by Mesura Technical Information

 - Location: C/ Bonaire 11, Sant Mori, Spain

 - Project Year: 2016

 A simple horizontal element, which generates shade, dramatically transforms the interior/exterior perception.
 It is not under the sunrays where architecture is experienced, but under the shade’s shelter.
 Nor walls or openings are barriers but a subtle and vibrant border created by its projected shadows.– Mesura Architects

 Sant Mori Pergola Photographs